 3. Moisturize the entire face and body.
 Apply a cream or ointment over the entire face and body.
 The key is frequent reapplication.
 Try an emollient such as Aveeno®, CeraVe®, Cetaphil®, or even Vaseline® 100% Pure Petroleum Jelly.
 Moisturizers actually help in repairing the skin barrier.
 Apply as soon as possible after bathing so that the skin does not dry out.
 Reapply constantly.

 4. Control the itch.
 Trim your child’s nails.
 The skin itches, so your child is destined to scratch.
 With every scratch, the skin will have more inflammation and will itch more.
-Ask your child’s pediatrician about possibly starting an antihistamine, such as cetirizine or loratidine (long-acting) or diphenhydramine (short-acting).
+Ask your child’s pediatrician about starting an antihistamine, such as cetirizine or loratidine, which are both long-acting, to help manage the itch of atopic dermatitis.
 Sometimes sleeping with socks or mittens on can help avoid involuntary nighttime scratching.